Harm Reduction Research Network

 About the Program

-This program will establish a national network of research projects that aim to study and improve the effectiveness, implementation, and impact of existing and new harm reduction policies and practices.
-Research supported by this program will be conducted in real-world settings and in collaboration with a diverse range of stakeholders, who will help to ensure that the strategies being studied are sustainable and scalable.
-A single coordinating center will support the research projects by streamlining communication across the network, providing support related to data methodology, engaging community stakeholders about all network activities, and translating research findings so they can be used by researchers, practitioners, and communities.
+The Harm Reduction Research Network is a national network of research projects that build on existing harm reduction research.
+The network represents the largest pool of funding from NIH to date to study harm reduction strategies to address overdose deaths.
+Studies within the network are examining the effectiveness, implementation, and impact of existing and new harm reduction policies and practices to inform efforts to save lives.
+Research supported by this program is conducted in real-world settings and in collaboration with a diverse range of partners, who are helping to ensure that the strategies being studied are sustainable and scalable.
+A single coordinating center supports the research projects by streamlining communication across the network, providing support related to data methodology, engaging community partners in all network activities, and translating research findings so they can be used by researchers, practitioners, and communities.

 Open Funding Opportunities